mctools/simplebuild-dgcode/doc/source/simplehists.rst

 Motivation
 ----------

-In addition to the obvious use-cases of histograms (e.g. estimations of data probability density functions), histogram data types are also highly useful tools for data reduction, as they have a limited size in memory and on disk no matter how much data is filled in them.
+In addition to the obvious use cases of histograms (e.g. estimations of data probability density functions), histogram data types are also highly useful tools for data reduction, as they have a limited size in memory and on disk, no matter how much data is filled in them.
 Implemented correctly, they can even provide more functionality than just the counting of data-points in a certain binning.
-Examples include: Handling of errors, weights and normalisations.
-Collection of one-pass statistics such as unbinned mean and variance.
-Association of metadata (title, axis labels).
-Utilities for on-disk storage and quick plotting.
+Examples include handling of errors, weights, and normalisations; collection of one-pass statistics such as unbinned mean and variance; association of metadata (title, axis labels); and utilities for on-disk storage and quick plotting.

-Histogram classes are for instance found in the `ROOT <http://root.cern/>`__ framework which is commonly used in high energy physics, but for python-centric analyses based on e.g. "PyLab" (taken here to mean Numpy+SciPy+Matplotlib), having a dependency on ROOT can be a bit honerous.
-However, one runs into the problem that Pylab does not by default include histogram classes.
-Rather, very basic histogramming functionality exists, but requires one to first collect all data into arrays thus defeating the primary data reduction purpose of such histogram classes.
+Histogram classes are for instance found in the `ROOT <http://root.cern/>`__ framework which is commonly used in high energy physics, but for Python-centric analyses based on e.g. "PyLab" (taken here to mean Numpy+SciPy+Matplotlib), having a dependency on ROOT can be a bit honerous.
+However, one runs into the problem that PyLab does not by default include histogram classes.
+Rather, very basic histogramming functionality exists, but requires one to first collect all data into arrays, thus defeating the primary data reduction purpose of such histogram classes.

 Features